Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/data-pipeline/excluded-articles.md

 #### Output

-- The result of this annotation was saved as [`Stage 1 user annotation for HPB_HHcomments_20Aug24.xlsx`](in Google Drive under `LLM Exploration/Health Hub/User Annotation/Step 1 Harmonisation and Optimisation Checks` folder)
+- The result of this annotation was saved as `Stage 1 user annotation for HPB_HHcomments_20Aug24.xlsx`(in Google Drive under `LLM Exploration/Health Hub/User Annotation/Step 1 Harmonisation and Optimisation Checks` folder)